-Students are not to use any electronic devices during the school day without teacher permission.
-When on campus, students may use school-issued laptops or devices during the school day (8:00 a.m.- 3:50 p.m.) for school-related activities only, including, but not limited to, taking notes in class, typing assignments or creating projects.
+Students are not to use any electronic devices during the school day (8:00 a.m. - 3:50 p.m.) without teacher permission.
 Devices should not be used to play music publicly.
-Any device used in an inappropriate manner or time will be confiscated.
+Any of these devices used in an inappropriate manner or time will be confiscated.
 The school reserves the right to examine any information or files stored on these electronic devices.
 Standard disciplinary measures will be taken for inappropriate content found on these electronic devices.
-Students in grades K-6th are not allowed to wear smartwatches during the school day.